 Trinity College (TC)

-Trinity College, a liberal arts college with the main campus in Deerfield, Illinois, and regional centers in Dolton, Illinois, and Miramar, Florida.
-The college offers a wide range of majors, including nontraditional options at all three locations.
-In Deerfield and Dolton, the nontraditional program is called REACH (Relevant Education for Adult Christians); at the Florida Regional Center, nontraditional delivery is known as EXCEL.
-The Florida Regional Center offers cohorts in Broward and Miami-Dade counties.
-At the Deerfield Campus, TC offers a full range of undergraduate majors ranging from biblical and religious studies, education, humanities, the natural sciences, and the social sciences.
+Trinity College is a liberal arts college with the main campus in Bannockburn, Illinois, and additional locations in Miami-Dade and Broward Counties in Florida.
+Fully online degrees are available from the Bannockburn campus.
+At the Bannockburn campus, TC offers a full range of undergraduate majors including biblical and religious studies, education, humanities, the natural sciences, and the social sciences.
 Juniors and seniors have the opportunity to take courses in the divinity school and graduate school.
 Special programs include the premedical majors, which have a cooperative relationship with The Center for Bioethics and Human Dignity on campus.
-Trinity College also offers dual Bachelor of Arts/Master of Arts degrees in Athletic Training, Bioethics, Leadership, Psychology/Mental Health Counseling, and an accelerated Bachelor of Arts/Master of Arts degree in Intercultural Studies.
-Together with Trinity Evangelical Divinity School, Trinity College offers several pathways to ministry including an innovative Advance (5 year BA/MDiv) program, and the Advanced Placement MDiv degree, where qualified students who have completed prescribed pre-seminary studies may receive advanced placement in their MDiv program.
+Trinity College also offers dual Bachelor of Arts/Master of Arts degrees in Bioethics, Leadership, Psychology/Mental Health Counseling, and an accelerated Bachelor of Arts/Master of Arts degree in Intercultural Studies.
+Together with Trinity Evangelical Divinity School, Trinity College offers several pathways to ministry including an innovative five-year BA/MDiv program known as ADVANCE; and the Advanced Placement MDiv degree, where qualified students who have completed the prescribed pre-seminary studies may receive advanced placement in the MDiv program at TEDS.
 The College also offers a three-year degree option.

 Trinity Graduate School (TGS)

-Trinity Graduate School offers master’s degree programs in Deerfield, Illinois (MA/AT, MA/BE, MA/L, MA/T and MEd/DL), Dolton, IL (MA/L) and Miramar, Florida (MA/CP, MA/L. The Florida Regional Center also offers TGS courses in Miami-Dade County.
+Trinity Graduate School offers master’s degree programs in Bannockburn, Illinois (MA/BE, MA/L, and MEd) and in Miami-Dade and Broward Counties in Florida (MA/MHC, MA/L).
 The Graduate School draws on faculty and course offerings from all the schools of the university.
-The Master of Arts in Athletic Training degree program, upon completion, leads to students being eligible to sit for the national board certification examination administered by the Board of Certification (BOC).
 The Master of Arts in Bioethics degree program (MA/BE) capitalizes on the university’s nationally-known Center for Bioethics and Human Dignity (CBHD), offering coursework in modular and online formats.
 The Master of Arts in Leadership (MA/L) offers emphases in nonprofit, organizational, and international leadership to equip students for roles in a variety of contexts.
-The Master of Arts in Teaching (MA/T) leads to either elementary or secondary education licensure, and is designed for individuals with a bachelor’s degree who wish to enter the teaching field; the coursework is offered in a cohort-based format to accommodate working adults.
-The Master of Education in Diverse Learning degree program (MEd/DL) offers a cohort-based curriculum in which most of the coursework is offered in a hybrid format.
-The Master of Arts in Counseling Psychology (MA/CP) available only at the Florida Regional Center offers concentrations in Mental Health Counseling or Guidance and Counseling.
+TGS' fully online Master of Education degree program (MEd) provides practicing teachers with advanced training to help them serve all learners in their classrooms.
+Those who complete the MEd are eligible for an ESL endorsement and a special education (Learning Behavior Specialist 1) endorsement to their teaching license.
+The Master of Arts in Mental Health Counseling (MA/MHC), available through TGS only in Florida, offers concentrations in Mental Health Counseling or Guidance and Counseling.

 Trinity Evangelical Divinity School (TEDS)